TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 - `substitution`  represents a single amino acid substitution with single letter amino acids (eg: I547T).
 This column allows the detection of INDEL sequences which are removed from the dataset and not processed.
 - `+-13_AA_(SNV)_/_-15_AA_to_STOP_(INDEL)` the neoantigen candidate sequence, i.e. the mutated amino acid sequence.
 The mutation should be located in the middle, flanked by 13 amino acid on both sites (IUPAC 1 respecting casing, eg: A)
 - `[WT]_+-13_AA_(SNV)_/_-15_AA_to_STOP_(INDEL)` the equivalent non-mutated amino acid sequence (IUPAC 1 respecting casing, eg: A)
 - `transcript_expression` the transcript expression.
-Should be empty if no value available
+Should be empty or NA if no value available.
+If RNA expression is not available for all neoantigen candidates of a patient, RNA expression is imputed with median gene expression in the respective TCGA cohort.
 - `VAF_in_tumor` variant allele frequency in the DNA (**optional**)
 - `VAF_in_RNA` variant allele frequency in the RNA (**optional**, this will be estimated using the `VAF_in_tumor` if not available)